arskom/spyne/README.rst

 Requirements
 ============

-Spyne runs on any version of Python from 2.5 through 2.7.
+Spyne is known to work on Python versions 2.5, 2.6 and 2.7.
 We're also looking for volunteers to test Python 3.x.

 The only hard requirement is `pytz <http://pytz.sourceforge.net/>`_ which is